karllhughes/portable-cto-book-1/2-product-development/1-agile.md

 #### Column 6: Deployed

 Another defining feature is that work should be delivered continually to a staging or production environment.
 This column allows anyone on the team to see what work has been released recently.

+Once your board is set up, your team will use the board to visualize their work in progress and keep up with what's coming next.
+I've found this kind of transparency - making our Kanban board public to everyone in the company - a very powerful tool for building trust with the business.
+A lot of people look at engineers as living in a black box; it's really hard for non-technical managers to know how things are going without a visualization tool like Kanban in place.

+### Extreme Programming

 -----
 \*1 ©Agile Manifesto Copyright 2001: Kent Beck, Mike Beedle, Arie van Bennekum, Alistair Cockburn, Ward Cunningham, Martin Fowler, James Grenning, Jim Highsmith, Andrew Hunt, Ron Jeffries, Jon Kern, Brian Marick, Robert C. Martin, Steve Mellor, Ken Schwaber, Jeff Sutherland, Dave Thomas.
 This declaration may be freely copied in any form, but only in its entirety through this notice.